 The extent and complexity of change of use legislation to do with changing land use are also brought home by the way it impacts farmers who continue to go about their normal business of farming.

-Roughly 90% of the UK remains undeveloped, but there are strict planning restrictions designed to ensure that the most appropriate use if made of that land.
+Roughly 90% of the UK remains undeveloped, but there are strict planning restrictions designed to ensure that the most appropriate use is made of that land.

 If you’re looking for a rural property or a parcel of land our experienced country property finders would be delighted to assist.
 Our team regularly works together with other skilled professionals to ensure their clients are armed with all the possible information when committing to a purchase.
-Why not get in touch with us today on 0207 099 2773 to see how we can help?
+Why not get in touch with us to see how we can help?